 Patient Annual Recertification and Enrollment

-- A patient currently enrolled in the Minnesota Medical Cannabis Program does not have to have the current healthcare practitioner recertify them, they are allowed to have another healthcare practitioner registered in the program certify their condition.
+A patient currently enrolled in the Minnesota Medical Cannabis Program does not have to have the current health care practitioner recertify them; they are allowed to have another health care practitioner registered in the program certify their condition.

-This document is intended to be a helpful guide to clinics who are developing their policies, practices and workflows to participate in the MN Medical Cannabis Program.
+This document is intended to be a helpful guide to clinics that are developing their policies, practices and workflows to participate in Minnesota's Medical Cannabis Program.
 The document was created in partnership with the Institute for Clinical Systems Improvement (ICSI) and focuses on ambulatory care.
 Note: this document, created in 2015, contains information and suggestions that continue to be a helpful resource for clinicians.
 However, changes in statutes and rules have made some information in the document outdated.
 ICSI will not be producing an updated version of this document, so we advise that you cross reference other sections of our website for the most current information.